Organ-on-a-Chip Symposia Series

 - talks will not be recorded, to encourage sharing of unpublished data

 - publishing abstracts on the OOACT Network website

 - 11 November - Dr Karl Koehler, Harvard Medical School: “Building multi-lineage sensory organoids from stem cells” Registration open

 Programme 2021 - Keynote speakers:

 - 10 March - Prof Christine Mummery – Leiden University

 - 21 April - Prof Roger Kamm – Massachusetts Institute of Technology

 - 19 May - Dr Shannon Stott – Harvard Medical School

 Registration is free to Network members via Eventbrite.
 Please see OOAC Symposia Series events page for further information.

-There will be further calls for abstracts for meetings beyond February 2021.
 Abstract talks will be of approximately 20 minutes duration, and ECRs and PhD students are encouraged to apply.
 We will have the option of including 5 minute ‘flash talks’ that will be reserved for ECRs and PhD students to maximise the opportunities to speak.

 If you haven’t already, please register with the Organ-on-a-Chip Technologies Network where you will receive Network updates including: seminar advertising, registrations and Microsoft Teams invites.
 There will also be future sandpit events advertised via these updates aimed at forging new collaborations.